raphaelatwork/twilio-proxy-service/README.md

 ```sh
 npm run redoc
 ```
-The command above kicks off an instance of [http-server][httpserver] from within the VM that we've configured to serve said web app.
+The command above kicks off an instance of [http-server][httpserver] from within the VM that we've configured to serve said web app. http-server is configured to serve at port 8080 by default on the localhost.
+Here's what you should see when accessing `http://192.168.33.10:8080` from the browser on your local machine after kicking the server off in the VM:
+![redocwebapp]

 ##### Running Tests
 Running our test suite locally requires first running an instance of the [Twilio mock API server][prismmock] within the VM which you can do by running the following script from within the `/vagrant` directory of the VM:
 ```sh